Jan 27, 2020

 Work done for an Associate Degree will not substitute for 4xxx level work.

-The Surveying and Mapping Science program is accredited by the Applied and Natural Science Accreditation Commission (ANSAC) of ABET (http://www.abet.org).
+Surveying and Mapping is accredited by the Applied Science Accreditation Commission of ABET, www.abet.org.

 It is designed to meet the following objectives and outcomes.
 Within two to four years, graduates of the program will:

 Be prepared to successfully pursue their professional career objectives in a land surveying and mapping-related field.

 - An ability to identify, formulate, and solve broadly-defined technical or scientific problems by applying knowledge of mathematics and science and/or technical topics to areas relevant to the discipline.

 - An ability to formulate or design a system, process, procedure or program to meet desired needs.

 - An ability to develop and conduct experiments or test hypotheses, analyze and interpret data and use scientific judgment to draw conclusions.